mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Conclusion

 \section{Conclusion}

-We propose mKG-RAG, a novel retrieval-augmented generation framework that integrates multimodal knowledge graphs (KGs) to overcome the knowledge limitations of multimodal large language models (MLLMs).
-Our framework constructs structured, modality-aligned KGs using MLLM-driven keyword extraction and cross-modal alignment, and employs a dual-stage retrieval system, which combines vector-based and graph-based retrieval for precise knowledge augmentation.
-Extensive experiments show that mKG-RAG outperforms state-of-the-art methods, with ablation studies validating each component’s contributions.
+This paper proposes mKG-RAG, a novel retrieval-augmented generation framework that integrates multimodal KGs to address the knowledge limitations of MLLMs in knowledge-intensive VQA.
+The framework constructs well-structured, modality-complementary multimodal KGs through MLLM-driven graph extraction and cross-modal alignment.
+To effectively leverage these KGs, we further introduced a dual-stage multimodal retrieval scheme that combines efficient document-level recall with multi-granularity graph retrieval, allowing precise evidence identification for answer generation.
+Extensive experiments demonstrated that mKG-RAG outperforms state-of-the-art methods, with ablation studies validating the contributions of each component.